12 Determinants and Eigensystems

 That is, the algebraic multiplicity of \lambda_{i} is the number of times \lambda_{i} has repeated in all eigenvalues.

-the geometric multiplicity of an eigenvalue \lambda_{i} is the number of the dimension of eigenspace associated with \lambda_{i},
+The geometric multiplicity of an eigenvalue \lambda_{i} is the dimension of eigenspace associated with \lambda_{i},

 \text{geo mult}_{\mathbf{A}} (\lambda_{i}) = \text{dim} N (\mathbf{A} - \lambda_{i} \mathbf{I}).